For as long as I can remember, I’ve loved Lucy.

-On more than one occasion I came to physical blows with my older brother to gain control of the TV to watch “my” show.
+On more than one occasion I came to near physical blows with my older brother to gain control of the TV to watch “my” show.

 I could not get enough of watching this kooky housewife and her unflappable friend plan and hatch Lucy’s half-baked schemes.
 The resulting insanity always gave way to some important takeaway that I diligently filed away knowing someday it would come to good use.

 After all, I never knew when I might have to wrestle a hefty Italian woman in a vat of grapes or land a television commercial gig lauding the benefits of a new health serum, and wanted to be prepared for such things.

 Obvious (bad) humor aside, I believe I acquired some fairly helpful life skills while logging all those hours with Lucy.

 For example, from who else could I possibly learn how to convince my friends to trust and follow me into my mission of the day, and then how to cleverly negotiate my way out should those best laid plans be upended by some unexpected hitch?

 These were not things you could expect to learn from your parents or teachers, or even your coolest friend or relative.

 When some of my more serious-minded friends learn of my devotion to “I Love Lucy” they roll their eyes in disbelief.
 Most are unable to recognize that there is actual wisdom to be gained from following the escapades of a bored and stage-crazy 1950’s housewife running amok.